 the recipe is good for kids too, especially if you want to feed them fenugreek/methi. there is no bitterness or bitter taste. it is on the sweeter side due to the presence of cream, onions and cashews. plus not at all spicy.

 so lets begin step by step matar methi malai recipe:

-1: you will need fresh methi/fenugreek leaves. pluck the leaves from the stem, wash the leaves in running water well to remove the mud impurities. drain and then chop the leaves finely.
+1: you will need 2 cups fresh methi/fenugreek leaves. pluck the leaves from the stem, wash the leaves in running water well to remove the mud impurities. drain and then chop the leaves finely.

-2: take all the ingredients for the paste in a grinder or blender- namely onion, ginger, garlic, cumin and green chilies…
+2: take all the ingredients for the paste in a grinder or blender – namely 1 chopped medium sized onion, 1 inch chopped ginger, 3-4 chopped garlic cloves, 1 tsp cumin and 1-2 chopped green chilies…

-3: make a smooth paste and remember to add cashews if you have forgotten them
+3: make a smooth paste and remember to add ½ cup cashews if you have forgotten them

 4: prepare a smooth paste without any water. add very little water if required.

-5: heat ghee in a pan or kadai and then add the paste to it.
+5: heat 2 tbsp ghee or oil in a pan or kadai and then add the paste to it.

 6: fry the paste in ghee till it become aromatic. you don’t have to brown the paste. stir in between to ensure that the paste does not stick to the pan. if it does stick then add some water.